Child Struggling With Math Facts? What Parents Should Notice Early

 Final thoughts

 If your child is struggling with math facts, the most useful thing you can do is notice the pattern without reducing them to it.
-Weak math facts are not a personality flaw.
+Weak math facts are not a character flaw.
 They are a signal.

 The sooner you spot the pattern, the sooner you can choose support that actually matches it.